girlsam/events-crud/README.md

-## StrangerEvents
+## Stranger Events
-Visit the deployed site: [StrangerEvents](http://strangerevents.herokuapp.com)
+Visit the deployed site: [Stranger Events](http://strangerevents.herokuapp.com)

-Inspired by "Stranger Things", StrangerEvents is a registration site for a hypothetical conference based on the Netflix series.
+Inspired by "Stranger Things", Stranger Events is a registration site for a hypothetical conference based on the Netflix series.
 Although the site relies on dummy data, it functions as a responsive, front-to-back CRUD application.
 One can view events, register as an attendee based on a tiered ticketing scale, and dynamically search attendees and schedules.

 The following technologies were utilized to create both functionality and usability: